 TurnpikeInfo.com is not affiliated with any government agency.
 We work with government agencies to provide you accurate information.
 Agency contact and toll payment information is checked regularly for accuracy.

-This road-by-roadway listing shows which payment types are accepted on each toll road, bridge crossing or tunnel, as may be the case.
+This road-by-road listing shows which toll payment types are accepted on each road, bridge crossing or tunnel, as may be the case.

-Many toll agencies have already converted to all-electronic tolls, meaning cash is not accepted.
-On roadways that are all-electronic, toll payments may be made by one of the following methods:
+Many toll agencies have converted to all-electronic tolls, meaning cash is not accepted.
+On roadways that are all-electronic, or cashless, toll payments may be made by one of the following methods:

-Toll invoices are generally mailed once per month, and they are sent to the address on file with the state where the photographed vehicle is registered.
+Often, plate payment invoices are mailed once per month, but it may take several weeks for an invoice to be generated and mailed.
+When the invoice is sent, it will be mailed to the address on file with the state where the photographed license plate is registered.